ahmed-hadaka/To-do-App/README.md

 # To-do-App
-### I had applied my JavaScript skills to do this Project including JavaScript modules, Babel, webpack, dev server and more..
+### I applied my JavaScript skills to do this Project including JavaScript modules, Babel, webpack, dev server and more..

 ### this app can :-
-- add new todo
+- add a new todo
 - mark as complete
 - remove todo
 - search todos